-In this paper, we show that prior authorization is much more effective than criminal or civil enforcement at reducing wasteful ambulance rides.
-Prior authorization caused an immediate and persistent drop in non-emergency ambulance rides of nearly 53%, whereas criminal and civil lawsuits had a much smaller effect.
-Had the federal government required prior authorization when it first criminally prosecuted fraudulent activity in 2003, it would have saved \$4.8 billion and prevented 21.2 million unnecessary rides.
-Given the relative costs of litigation and regulation, we find that implementing prior authorization is much more efficient.
+We find that prior authorization is much more effective than criminal or civil enforcement at reducing wasteful ambulance rides for dialysis patients.
+Prior authorization caused an immediate and persistent drop in non-emergency ambulance rides of nearly 68%, whereas criminal and civil lawsuits had a much smaller effect.
+Had the federal government required prior authorization throughout our sample period, it would have saved \$4.8 billion and prevented 21.2 million unnecessary rides.14 Given the relative costs of litigation and regulation, we find that prior authorization is much more efficient.